 - If selected to receive a small grant, a Contract and Declaration between Larimer County and the grant recipient is required prior to receiving the award.
 The contract will include the amount of the grant award, specific items funded, the timeline for project completion, monitoring and reporting requirements, and other conditions.
 See full requirements - 2.
-Awards will be presented at an Open Lands Advisory Board meeting during the first quarter of the year, typically the 4th Thursday of a month.
-The Larimer County Board of County Commissioners present the awards. - 3.
 If a funded project changes from the initial application and budget, a written change request is required before any dollars are spent.
-The applicant may be asked to resubmit for another grant year if the project changed enough to affect how it would have been rated when in competition with that year's other applications. - 4.
-Award recipients must keep track of all project expenditures (including in-kind services and donations) and submit receipts for all items purchased with small grant funds. - 5.
-A Final Report is due upon project completion.
-Failure to submit the Final Report will result in automatic disqualification for future awards. - 6.
+The applicant may be asked to resubmit for another grant year if the project changed enough to affect how it would have been rated when in competition with that year's other applications. - 3.
+Award recipients must keep track of all project expenditures (including in-kind services and donations) and submit receipts for all items purchased with small grant funds. - 4.
 Following project completion, Larimer County staff and/or Open Lands Advisory Board members may conduct a site visit.
-Further visits may be necessary in subsequent years depending on the level of monitoring required for a particular project. - 7.
+Further visits may be necessary in subsequent years depending on the level of monitoring required for a particular project. - 5.
 You must complete your project and submit a final report within 12 months from the grant award date.
-Any unused funds past this date will need to be returned back to Larimer County.
+Any unused funds past this date will need to be returned back to